Traveling on a low FODMAP diet: 7 tips

 3. Try to eat enough fruit and vegetables

-I notice that I am tempted to focus a lot on eating yummy treats when I am on holidays and forget to eat enough fruit and vegetables.
+I notice that I am tempted to focus a lot on eating yummy treats when I am travelling and forget to eat enough fruit and vegetables.

 Moving regularly is also important when you have IBS.
-I personally notice that I get more stomach problems when I am sitting all day or just lay on the beach all day.
+I notice that I get more stomach problems when I am sitting all day or just lying on the beach all day.

 I often discover new places like that and that is a lot of fun.